GedMarc/angular-awesome/RULES.md

 * Use native Web Component tag selectors (`wa-*`) as Angular directive selectors
 * Wrap UI components like badges, icons, buttons using `@Directive()` (not `@Component()`)
 * Use `@Input()` for properties; bind via `Renderer2` in `ngOnInit`
-* Output event bindings for animation lifecycle
+* Output event bindings for animation lifecycle and other custom web component events
 * Boolean inputs: render `attr.name=""` if true, omit otherwise
 * Avoid using Signals inside libraries
 * Avoid TemplateRef or `<ng-template>` unless required by slotting patterns